 The vulcanization method is where the rubber sole and shoe body are joined together, and heat and pressure is applied in a sulfur-added kiln.
 At over 100 degrees Celcius for approximately one hour, pressure and heat are applied to the sneakers in the kiln.
 The ‘vulcanization method’ is carried out basically by hand, taking more labour and time and effort than you can imagine, so has bad production efficiency.
 Therefore, the number of companies using this method has decreased dramatically.
 Currently, it is said that including PRAS, only three companies in Japan are presently producing by the vulcanization method.
 They are manufactured in the same way as those provided for navy sailors in times of war.
 The vulcanized sole was giving them extra propulsion on the slippery platforms of the ships.
 It is a product of very high quality and extremely comfortable.

-The factory in Kurume, which has over 75 years of history, will continue to protect the ‘vulcanization method’ and continue to share its excellent quality with the world.
+The factory in Kurume, which has near 150 years of history, will continue to protect the 'vulcanization method' and continue to share its good quality with the world.
+Each pair of these sneakers is akin to artisan ceramics.

 [Visit our LOOKBOOK and discover a great selection of heritage street-style outfits]